heshamelrefy/heshamelrefy/README.md

 ## :sassy_man:  About me
 - :school: I `graduated` from Faculty of computer science at Pharous Academy

-- 🔭 I'm currently a `trainee` at ITI intensive code camp
+- 🔭 I'm graduated a `trainee` at ITI intensive code camp
 - 📫 How to reach me **hesham.elrify@gmail.com**
 - :nerd_face: Always `learning new things`